Doom-Prophet/Foward-Data-Lab/README.md

 # Foward-Data-Lab
-Used to record the develop processing of my works in Forward Data Lab</br>
+Used to record the develop process of my works in Forward Data Lab</br>
-Thanks to professor Kevin C.C.
-Chang
+Sincere appreciation to professor Kevin C.C.
+Chang!